rusejo/bCLI/README.md

 - Integrate the functionality with the Blockchain code.
     - Add a new transaction - _achieved on September, 7_.
     - Mine a new transaction - _achieved on September, 7_.
-    - Boradcast transaction - _on course_.
+    - Broadcast transaction - _on course_.
 - [ ] Improve its functionality and see what else can be done.
 - Be able to create at least two instances of bCLI.
 - [ ] Review and debugging.